tclv/SBD-Lab2/doc/manual.md

 EMR works with steps, which can be thought of as a job, or the execution of a single program.
 You can choose to add steps in the creation of the cluster, but this can also be done at a later time.
 Press *next*.

 In the *Hardware Configuration* screen, we can configure the arrangement and selection of the machines.
 I would suggest starting out with *m4.large* machines on spot pricing.
 You should be fine running an example workload with a single master node and two core nodes[2].
 Be sure to select *spot pricing* and place an appropriate bid.
-Remember that you can always check the current prices in the information popup or on the [Amazon website][EC2 website].
+Remember that you can always check the current prices in the information popup or on the [Amazon website](https://aws.amazon.com/ec2/spot/pricing/).
 After selecting the machines, press *next*.

 In the *General Options* you can select a cluster name.
 You can tune where the system logs and a number of other features (more information in the popups).
 To install the dependencies on the system you need to add a *Bootstrap Action*.
 Select *Custom action*, then *Configure and add*.
 In this pop-up, give this action a appropriate name, the *Script location* should point to the dependency shell script in your previously created S3 bucket.
 Be aware that the correct install command on EC2 instances is `sudo pip-3.4`.
 You can leave the *Optional arguments* dialog empty.
 After finishing this step, press *next*.